kotlas92/parallel_tests/Readme.md

 Add the following to your `.rspec_parallel` (or `.rspec`) :

-    If installed as plugin: -I vendor/plugins/parallel_tests/lib
     --format progress
     --format ParallelTests::RSpec::FailuresLogger --out tmp/failing_specs.log

 Cucumber: FailuresLogger
 -----------------------

-This logger logs failed cucumber scenarios to the specified file.
+Log failed cucumber scenarios to the specified file.
 The filename can be passed to cucumber, prefixed with '@' to rerun failures.

 Usage: